How to Pray Humbly

 If we would spend just a few moments daily contemplating Christ’s passion, that alone would help us grow leaps and bounds spiritually.
 It would help give us true knowledge of the horror of sin and its consequences and help us understand the real love Christ has for us so we can truly trust in Him.
 (Read the article “How to Truly Trust in God” link at bottom of this article to learn more.)

 Anyway, there are many ways to pray well.
 Of course, praying the rosary, contemplating the Word, and meditating the Stations of the Cross, are all fantastic prayers meditating on Christ.
-But I also recommended, “The Precious Blood of Jesus Devotion” which is also very good at helping us grow in true love of God and it can be a daily devotion.
-But with all of that said, the important thing we must always remember to be successful in any Christian prayer, so we can really grow in perfect peace, wisdom and closeness with God, is that we need to always be working on knowing and banishing sin together with being alert and focused on Christ and seeking to do His will.
-If we aren’t working hard to banish our sins, our desires to advance in spiritual life will be in vain–since nothing inhibits spiritual growth more than not seeking (working) to stop sinning.
+But I also recommended, “The Precious Blood of Jesus Devotion” which is also very good at helping us grow in true love of God/true hatred for our sins and it can be a daily devotion.
+But with all of that said, the important thing we must always remember to be successful in any Christian prayer, so we can really grow in perfect peace, wisdom and closeness with God, is that we need to always be working on knowing and banishing sin together while being alert and focused on Christ and seeking to do His will at all times, so we can grow into the contrition for our sins/love for God that makes us into saints.

 “Contemplative prayer seeks him “whom my soul loves”…In this inner prayer we can still meditate, but our attention is fixed on the Lord himself” (Catechism of the Catholic Church #2709)

-Truly, if we know we are still quite guilty of loving some sins, and haven’t grown enough in our faith to have what appears to be true contrition for each and every sins…then our prayers that we repeat of the saints are nothing but horrid prideful lies if we declare to have the love that they do.
 St. John Vianney declares these false declarations of love are nothing but, “insults which we are paying to God.”
 Yikes!
 We don’t want to insult God by telling Him how much we love Him, when He knows very well, we still don’t.
-If our faith hasn’t grown into a true faith yet, but we are oh so blessed to be able to see our misery and can be honest with ourselves (which will lead to Life), and we still know we have a way to go until we truly want to stop all of our sins, for we can see we still sadly crave some of the pleasures of the World and don’t yet burn with love for God alone (click here to learn what the real mortal sins are), then when we pray we must humble ourselves properly before God.
+Most have a long way to go before we will even want to sincerely stop all of our sins, for we can see we still see we don’t sincerely want to amend many sins and still greatly crave some of the pleasures of the World, since we don’t yet burn with love for God alone (click here to learn what the real mortal sins are), then when we pray we must humble ourselves properly before God.
 God knows we don’t truly love Him…covering our guilt in the form of a prayer is a horrible insult to God.
 Professing to God we love him with all of our heart, when we are far…very far from that is meaningless to God.
 So follow St. John Vianney’s advice and don’t lie to God; tell Him the truth and say, “My God, I do not love You, but all I ask is the grace to love You”…My God, I do not feel any sorrow for my sins, but give me all the sorrow which I ought to have for them.”